 Other things being equal, a better facility is one that is likely to receive more use.
 Population and employment density in the area served by the facility is the criterion used to evaluate anticipated usage.
-Points are assigned by quartile.
-A map of density quartiles in the region is available at http://tinyurl.com/ocscg55.
+Points are assigned by quintile.
+A map of density quintiles in the region is available at http://tinyurl.com/PopEmpDen.

 Population and employment density Score

-Top quartile of region 30
+Top quintile of region 30

-Second quartile 24
+Second quintile 24

-Third quartile 16
+Third quintile 18

+Fourth quintile 12

-Lowest quartile 8
+Lowest quintile 6